Convicted pedophile charged in 1993 killing of Missouri girl

 Investigators feared that a child serial killer was on the loose before determining that Cassidy’s killer was one of her neighbors, who was eliminated as a suspect in Angie’s death.

-In March, St. Charles County crime lab investigators caught a break: They found previously undetected DNA on a pair of Angie’s Barbie-themed underwear that was found at the crime scene that matched a DNA profile in a national crime database.
+In late February, St. Charles County crime lab investigators caught a break: They found previously undetected DNA on a pair of Angie’s Barbie-themed underwear that was found at the crime scene that matched a DNA profile in a national crime database.

 “They were looking for a needle in a haystack without a magnet and still found the needle,” Lohmar said.